 Pro tip: Did you know that you can form an LLC and elect to have it taxed as a C corporation or S corporation?
 This means that you could get the benefits of corporation taxation even if you want to operate as an LLC.
 The best of both worlds!

 What’s bad about a corporation?

 There are a few things to consider before opting to form a corporation.

-On top of all of that, you automatically become an employee of your corporation if you work in the business, even if you’re the only shareholder and you aren’t under the direction or control of anyone else.
-So, you basically wear two hats: owner and employee.
+On top of all of that, you automatically become an employee of your corporation if you work in the business.
+That’s true even if you’re the only shareholder and aren’t under the direction or control of anyone else.
+You’ll wear two hats: owner and employee.